CiscoUKIDCDev/HP3ParPlugin/README.md

 Alternatively, you can check out the project and import it in to the Eclipse IDE and build it yourself.

 ## Warning
 This plugin is considered unstable - your warranty is now void!

-Upgrading between versions is **not supported**.
-In particular upgrading from a previous tagged release to 0.0.3 will break any existing 3PAR accounts!
-You should remove all accounts, pods etc, upgrade the plugin and re-create them!
+In particular, you should remove all 3PAR accounts from your UCS Director installation before upgrading and then re-add them later.
+Things change between builds that might leave you with a headache if you don't do this!
+Once the release 1.x.x happens this won't be a requirement any more.

 It is **not** recommended to run this plugin in production - it has never been tested beyond a basic lab environment.